Local Transportation in Vietnam

 Vietnam transportation is improving rapidly in terms of both quantity and quality.
-When you travel long distance from one province to another, airplane, buses from credited travel agency and train are the safer options.
+When you travel a long distance from one province to another, planes, buses from a credited travel agency and trains are the safer options.

 Taxis with meters, found in most major cities, are very cheap by international standards and a safe way to travel around at night.
-Average tariffs are about 12,000d to 15,000d per kilometre.
+Average tariffs are about VND 12,000-15,000 per kilometer.
 However, dodgy taxis with go-fast meters do roam the streets of Hanoi and HCMC; they often hang around bus terminals.
 Only travel with reputable or recommended companies.

 Two nationwide companies with excellent reputations are Mai Linh (www.mailinh.vn) and Vinasun (www.vinasuntaxi.com).
-Some hotels can help you to book a safe, competitively priced Grab (www.grab.com) car or xe om (motorbike taxi) through a smartphone app.
+Some hotels can help you to book a safe, competitively priced Grab (www.grab.com) car or motorbike taxi through a smartphone app.

-Few travellers deal with city buses due to communication issues and the cheapness of taxis, cyclos and xe om.
+Few travelers deal with city buses due to communication issues and the cheapness of taxis, cyclos and motorbike taxi.
 That said, the bus systems in Hanoi and HCMC are not impossible to negotiate – get your hands on a bus map.